Eastern Subterranean Termites in Central Florida

-The eastern subterranean termite is a serious economic timber pest, costing homeowners and building owners as much as $5 billion annually in repairs, treatments, and prevention.
-Termites consume cellulose, the main structural components of plant cells.
+The eastern subterranean termite is a social insect and the most common and widely distributed termite in North America.
+Due to its wide distribution, it is considered the most economically important and damaging species in the U.S. Termites consume cellulose, the main structural component of plant cells.
 Any wood material in a home is a potential food source, but they may also damage non-wood material in search of food.
 Termites rarely show themselves in the open, and infestations can be difficult to detect until the damage becomes severe.

 Eastern Subterranean Termite Habitat

 Eastern subterranean termites live in the ground and feed on plant materials.
 In structures, they live in walls, basements, crawl spaces, and other damp areas.
 Termites swarm in the spring to find a mate.
 Winged termites are attracted to light and will swarm around doors and windows.
 After fluttering about for a short time, the termites break off their wings and pair off, becoming king and queen of a new termite colony.
 A common sign of termites is the presence of mud tubes, inside or outside of a home.
 Termites make these earth-colored tubes primarily as a protected runway from the earth to the wood they feed upon.